 If they've looked at a specific product, show them a wider variety of similar products.
 If they read a how-to post on your blog, show them the products mentioned in the post.
 Or maybe you just offer them a first-time customer discount to initiate the relationship, knowing that the lifetime value they provide more than compensates for the discount.
 The goal is simply to get them to take that first step.

 As you go through the previous five steps, it's very likely that you'll discover new segments within your audience.
 By personalizing their experience, you unlock yet another source of revenue.

 But, and this is important: if you hadn't done the hard work of the first five steps, you never would have found the new segments.
 Mining through the data unearthed a new "vein" of revenue and personalization will help you capitalize on it.

 4 Icing on the cake, not a silver bullet

 Website personalization isn't a silver bullet that will magically turn your ecommerce store into the next Amazon.
 It's more like delicious icing on a cake.
 The cake would still taste good without the icing, but maybe not quite good enough to convince you to have a slice.
 But put some double chocolate frosting on top?
 Now it's irresistible.
-Optimizing your website to create a superior user experience is like baking an outstanding cake.
+Optimizing your website and your personalization experiments to create a superior user experience is like baking an outstanding cake.
 Adding in personalization is the finishing touch that brings it all together.